gomezmireia/migodi15/README.md

 <h2 align="left"> Hi!
 Welcome to my profile 👋 </h2>
 <h3 align="left"> Mireia Gómez Diaz </h3>
-I am a mathematician who loves programming 💻 and learning about new technologies 🚀 I am currently working as a Data Science Analyst at PepsiCo at the Agro team 🌱
+I am a mathematician based in Barcelona who loves programming 💻 and learning about new technologies 🚀

+I am currently working as a Data Science Analyst at PepsiCo, at the Agro team 🌱

 - You can reach me here: **gomezdiazmireia@gmail.com**